jdub-codes/She-Codes-DRF/README.md

 ## Project requirements (Part A)
 - [X] Have a cool name, bonus points if it includes a pun and/or missing vowels.
 - [X] Have a clear target audience.
 - [X] Have user accounts.
-A user should have at least the following attributes:<br />
+A user should have at least the following attributes:
     - [X] Username<br />
     - [X] Email address<br />
     - [x] Password<br />
-- [X] Ability to create a “project” to be crowdfunded which will include at least thefollowing attributes:
+- [X] Ability to create a “project” to be crowdfunded which will include at least the following attributes:
   - [X] Title
   - [X] Owner (a user)
   - [X] Description